Architects: Diez + Muller Arquitectos

 Construction: Hernán Miño

-Photographs: Sebastian Crespo, Courtesy of Felipe Muller
+Photography: Sebastian Crespo, Cortesia de Felipe Muller

+From the architect.
 The opportunity of re-conceptualizing the idea of what the cabin ¨typology¨, is what made this commission very interesting.
 In a 4 hectares property and an orchard of trees, we had this opportunity.

 The clients required two cabins to complement their weekend home, and thus enabling to share their property with their extended family.
 Simplicity both in the typology as well as the program allowed us to give a more conceptual and less functional approach to develop our ideas.